ynchuang/ynchuang.github.io/_pages/about.md

 - Jul.
 2024: One paper accepted by TKDD 2024

-- May 2024: I started my internship at Apple
+- May 2024: I started my internship at Apple!

 - May 2024: One paper has been accepted by ICML 2024